 New York Times subscriptions – additional information

 New York Times Company's digital-only subscriber number passed the one million mark in 2015.
-The number of New York Times digital subscriptions, which has been steadily rising since the company implemented its pay wall in 2011, reached the highest figure to date in the first quarter of 2017.
+The number of New York Times digital subscriptions, which has been steadily rising since the company implemented its pay wall in 2011, reached the highest figure to date in the second quarter of 2018.
 The New York Times Company is an industry leader not only in digital platforms, but also in regards to traditional newspaper circulation.
 As of the first quarter of 2016, the New York Times had the second highest newspaper circulation in the world.

 The New York Times' digital subscription model is leading the way in the publishing industry.
 As many newspapers and magazines have been struggling with low circulation in the last few years, paid content in digital formats is one of the solutions to make the business profitable.
 By 2021, U.S. publishers are predicted to generate about 2.1 billion U.S. dollars in revenues from the sales of digital replica editions, also called e-Paper.